Two Young Girls Fool the World with Fairy Photographs

-*Sir Arthur Conan Doyle and Harry Houdini Rift
+*Sir Arthur Conan Doyle and Harry Houdini Part Ways

-Sir Arthur Conan Doyle DL (22 May 1859 – 7 July 1930) was a Scottish physician and writer most noted for the famous fictional detective, Sherlock Holmes.
-Doyle, who was an avid Spiritualist, was convinced the pictures taken by the old Brownie Camera were of real fairies.
-Doyle was a close friend of Magician, Harry Houdini.
-Sadly, Doyle’s insistence that the photos were real, caused an irrevocable split in their friendship.
-Interestingly, after this, Houdini went on to devote much of his time to exposing Mediums as being fake.
+After viewing the photos, Doyle was convinced the pictures taken by the old Brownie Camera were of real fairies.
+Sadly, Doyle’s insistence that the photos were real caused an irrevocable rift in their friendship.
+Intriguingly, after this, Houdini went on to devote much of his time to exposing Mediums as fakes.